Winston-Salem urges residents near blazing fertilizer plant to evacuate due to possible explosion

 WGHP-TV reports that the fire started Monday night at the Weaver Fertilizer Plant.
 City officials have confirmed small explosions at the plant.

+The station quotes Winston-Salem Fire Battalion Chief Patrick Grubb as saying the plant stores about 300-600 tons of ammonium nitrate, a highly flammable chemical used to make fertilizer.

+Grubbs said his crews were flying drones to assess the fire every 15-20 minutes.

-Firefighters say there is the potential for a large explosion of ammonium nitrate.
-Winston-Salem Fire Chief Trey Mayo says fire crews "abandoned" the fire-fighting operation because of the large volume of ammonium nitrate on-site.
+Winston-Salem Fire Chief Trey Mayo says fire crews "abandoned" the fire-fighting operation because of the large volume of the chemical on-site.

 The building has collapsed as well, and access to the product in the building is restricted, WGHP reported.